Phil Kosin: Education and career

 After freelancing for several marginally successful regional golf publications for many years, Kosin became editor of Illinois Golfer in 1986.
 Three years later, in 1989, Kosin struck out on his own, founding Chicagoland Golf.
 Since then it has become the longest-running golf publication in Chicago history.
-After taking it online, Kosin posted articles frequently at the Chicagoland GolfChicagoland Golf.com website, and his blog "Phil Kosin's Worm Castings".
+After taking it online, Kosin posted articles frequently on the Chicagoland GolfChicagoland Golf website, and his blog "Phil Kosin's Worm Castings".

 In 1992, he started a non-profit, the Chicago Friends of Golf, Inc., which has provided financial assistance to needy junior golf programs and wherever else needed.
 In its ”Used Clubs for Kids” program from 1993 through 2006, The Chicago Friends of Golf, inc., collected from readers and redistributed free to needy juniors and junior programs more than 50,000 clubs, 3,500 golf bags, 900 pairs of golf shoes, and over 200,000 golf balls.

 In 1993, Kosin wrote an article conceptualizing a golf school limited to beginner adults.
 He called it the "No Embarrassment Golf School."
 The model and the name were first used by Jemsek golf courses in the Chicago area to great success.
 They are now being used nationally, rights-free, as Kosin desired.

 Since 1994, his "Phil Kosin's Chicagoland Golf Show" was on the air on powerful stations in the nation’s third-largest media market.
 After three years on WMVP-AM1000 (now ESPN Radio), for the last 13 seasons, he hosted a Saturday morning, two-hour weekend show from March through September on WSCR TheScore, SportsRadio 670AM in Chicago, in addition to being streamed live on the Internet at www.670thescore.com.
 The Score is also the flagship station for the Chicago White Sox baseball club.

 In 1995 Kosin founded the Illinois Women's Open state championship of golf and served as tournament director.

 Kosin was a longtime member of the Golf Digest Top 100 Ranking Panel.
 Until his death, he was the only original member on the Illinois Golf Hall of Fame Nominating Committee (1989).
 He was listed as an Advisory Board member of Illinois' "Hook a Kid on Golf".
 Always a public golfer, he joked that the only club he belonged to was "Sam's Club".
 Kosin has served as a consultant to many golf courses.

 Kosin died on August 10, 2009, after a four-year battle with cancer.